 There were two sequels, Stepfather II (1989), which featured a return performance from Terry OQuinn, and the terrible Stepfather III (1992), where OQuinn was replaced by Robert Wightman and the difference explained away by plastic surgery.
 Neither film emerges with the conceptual ingenuity that this does and both are routine slasher films.
 As part of the fad for 70s/80s remakes, there was a remake of the original with the dull The Stepfather (2009) where Terry OQuinn was replaced by Dylan Walsh.

 Director Joseph Ruben had previously made the sf film Dreamscape (1984) about psychics warring inside peoples dreams.
-For a brief time after The Stepfather, Ruben seemed to go onto a career in psycho-thrillers with Sleeping with the Enemy (1991), which had Julia Roberts as a wife pursued by a psycho husband, and The Good Son (1993) with Macaulay Culkin as a psychopathic child.
-Ruben has since gone onto much blander fare with the action film Money Train (1995) and the Malaysian jail imprisonment horror Return to Paradise (1998), although did return to the genre with the interesting alien abduction film The Forgotten (2004).
+For a brief time after The Stepfather, Ruben seemed to go onto a career in psycho-thrillers with Sleeping With the Enemy (1991), which had Julia Roberts as a wife pursued by a psycho husband, and The Good Son (1993) with Macaulay Culkin as a psychopathic child.
+Ruben has since gone onto much blander fare with the action film Money Train (1995), the Malaysian jail imprisonment horror Return to Paradise (1998), the thriller Penthouse North (2013) and the historical drama The Ottoman Lieutenant (2017), although did return to the genre with the interesting alien abduction film The Forgotten (2004).